Moving and exporting livestock

 Guidelines: accreditation of non-veterinary pregnancy testing of feeder and slaughter cattle for export PDF (96.5 KB)

-Guidelines: accreditation of non-veterinary pregnancy testing of feeder and slaughter cattle for export DOCX (58.5 KB).
+Guidelines: accreditation of non-veterinary pregnancy testing of feeder and slaughter cattle for export DOCX (58.5 KB)

 It also lists organisations which can deliver the training.

-Step 2.
-Apply to the department for accreditation
+Step 3.
+Apply for accreditation

-You must send us your course documents showing you passed.
+Fill in the accreditation form and attach your course documents showing you passed.

 Livestock Biosecurity